 There’s no doubt about it: Volunteering matters.
 The social and emotional learning skills that come with volunteering are essential to kids’ development and lifelong success.
+Plus, giving back to our community promotes civic engagement and leadership.
 That’s why many states require volunteer hours for high school students.
 It’s even better to start early; young children learn kindness along with responsibility when they volunteer with their families.

-Finding opportunities for volunteering with children and teens isn’t as hard as you might think.
-To begin with, explore these ideas for elementary, middle, and high schoolers.
-Then, check out the list below for national and local openings.
+Finding opportunities for volunteering with children and teens isn’t as difficult as you might think.
+You can explore these ideas for elementary, middle, and high schoolers and share them with your students and their families!
+The list below showcases national organizations and then a list by state.

 Volunteering Opportunities With National Organizations